1.

 A hotel proprietor may make the payment of HAT through the following methods:

-(ii) send a crossed cheque made payable to "The Government of the Hong Kong Special Administrative Region" or "The Government of the HKSAR" to the Collector of Stamp Revenue; or
+(iii) | send a crossed cheque made payable to "The Government of the Hong Kong Special Administrative Region" or "The Government of the HKSAR" to the Collector of Stamp Revenue; or |

-(iii) visit the Inspection Section on 3/F of the Inland Revenue Centre in person and request the issue of a demand note with QR Code to pay HAT via the Faster Payment System, or pay by cash, cheque or EPS at post offices, or pay at convenience stores.
-Please note that the daily cash payment at post offices must be below $120,000, while cash payment up to $5,000 per transaction is accepted at convenience stores.
+(iv) | visit the Inspection Section on 3/F of the Inland Revenue Centre in person and request the issue of a demand note with bar code and QR code to pay HAT via the Faster Payment System, or pay at post offices or convenience stores.
+Please note that cash payment up to $5,000 per transaction is accepted at convenience stores. |

 37.